 Although the autism spectrum is vast, some of the common signs in autistic individuals are repetitive behaviors, hyperactivity, and extreme sensitivity to light, touch, and sound.

-How To Observe Autism Awareness Month
+How To Observe Autism Acceptance Month

 Find out and participate in local groups activities